Asian Stocks Track US Gains In Santa Claus Rally - UrduPoint

 The ban stems from a complaint made to the International Trade Commission in mid-2021 accusing Apple of infringing on medical device maker company Masimo Corp's "light-based oximetry functionality".

-Currency markets saw few changes on Wednesday morning, with the euro and British pound almost unchanged against the dollar.
+Currency markets saw few changes on Wednesday, with the euro and British pound rising around a quarter of a percent against the dollar.

-The Yen was also steady, standing at 142.70 to the dollar, compared with 142.34 yen in New York trading.
+The yen was also steady, standing at 142.61 to the dollar, compared with 142.34 yen in New York trading.

+Oil markets reversed last week's gains, mainly due to fears regarding the possible regional spread of the conflict between Israel and Hamas, with explosions reported off the coasts of Egypt and Yemen, deadly US military action in Iraq and strikes from Lebanon.

+"With tensions escalating in the Middle East, any plans to resume shipping in the Red Sea soon might be misplaced," said Stephen Innes of SPI Asset Management.

 New York - Dow: UP 0.4 percent at 37,545.33 (close)